Papua New Guinea

 Project Objectives

-The project is responsible for bringing together humanitarian entities to ensure a coherent response to emergencies.
-It will ensure there is a framework within which each entity can contribute to overall response efforts.
-It will support the mobilization and coordination of effective and principled humanitarian action, with attention to vulnerable and marginalized persons, in partnership with national and international entities to alleviate human suffering in disasters and emergencies.
-It will advocate for the rights of people in need, promotes preparedness and prevention, and facilitates sustainable solutions.
+The HAT is responsible for bringing together humanitarian entities to enable a coherent response to emergencies.
+It also ensures, following the IASC cluster & sector model, that there is a framework within which each entity can contribute to overall response efforts.
+It also supports, particularly through information management services, the mobilization and coordination of effective and principled humanitarian action, with attention to vulnerable and marginalized persons, in partnership with national and international entities to alleviate human suffering in disasters and emergencies.
+Finally, the HAT advocates for the rights of people in need, promotes preparedness and prevention, and facilitates sustainable solutions in liaison with all partners.

 Project Outcomes

-The Project will be achieved through the implementation of two key project components.
+The HAT Project’s phase III will be achieved through the implementation of two key project components.

 Expected Results